ministryofjustice/cloud-platform-user-guide/source/documentation/other-topics/custom-domain-cert.md

 Once the zone is created, you will need to setup the necessary NS records in the parent DNS zone, before you're able to use it.

-If it is a subdomain of `service.justice.gov.uk`, the Cloud Platform team can help you set it up; please [create a support ticket][support-ticket].
+If it is a subdomain of `service.justice.gov.uk` (eg.: `https://myapp.service.justice.gov.uk`), the Cloud Platform team can help you set it up; please [create a support ticket][support-ticket].

-For any other zone (including any other subdomain of `gov.uk`), you will need to contact its administrators.
+For any other zone (including any other subdomain of `gov.uk`, eg.: `https://myservice.gov.uk`), you will need to contact its administrators.

 ##### Obtaining a certificate